 Description

-DESCRIPTION: West Row War Memorial stands in a prominent position on Church Green, a triangular-shaped area of grassland immediately to the east of the Church of St Peter (unlisted), at the junction between Church Road and Church Lane.
+The West Row War Memorial is a First World War memorial, built in 1919, with additions commemorating the Second World War.
+It was designed and manufactured by Messrs HG Neville and Sons of Mildenhall.
+The memorial is constructed from Portland stone and stands in a prominent location on Church Green, a triangular area of grassland to the east of the Church of St Peter, at the junction of Church Road and Church Lane.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.